aselshall/aea/README.md

 ## Participation
 For participation assessment, students are expected to:
-- Watch recorded videos and fill-out exit tickets
+- Watch recorded videos and fill-out exit tickets and [participation log](https://aselshall.github.io/aea/hw/participation)
-- Complete the survey at the end of each module meaningfully to provide instructor with constructive feedback and suggestions

-These form the majority of your participation grade.
+- Complete the survey at the end of each module meaningfully to provide instructor with constructive feedback and suggestions These form the majority of your participation grade.

 ## Homework